Reviewed by: Todd Adams

 See all »

 “Can a marriage survive 15 years of marriage?”

 “The Story Of Us” intensely portrays the pain of a marriage falling apart.
 This is a movie which delves into the line we’ve all heard: “We just didn’t love each other anymore.”
 Yet, “The Story Of Us” is also refreshingly based on a married couple not willing to throw that first love away.

-I highly recommend this film for viewers who are ready for it.
 It may hit too close to home for some; others might not key in on the psychology and find it no more than a fight-filled drama.
-Beneath the surface of this well-produced film is a glimpse of the relational stress most of us will not completely escape, Christian or not; and a strong encouragement to persevere towards a godly ending.
+Beneath the surface of this well-produced film is a glimpse of the relational stress most of us will not completely escape, Christian or not—and a strong encouragement to persevere towards a godly ending.